victordibia/neuralqa/README.md

-## Question Answering on Large Datasets with BERT
+## Case Oracle: Question Answering Tool on Large Datasets with BERT

 <img src="ui/public/images/screen.jpg">
 This repo explores the end-to-end use case for question answering on a dataset of legal document (court cases from [case.law](case.law)).